Crisis breeds opportunity, so the saying goes.

-Working from home can be challenging, even overwhelming, as you adjust to your new workspace.
+Working from home can be challenging.
 Just as your company is a target for cyber attackers, so are you – your personal information, personal accounts, and even your personal devices.
 Plus, you may not have all the security resources at home that are available at the office.

 - Don’t default.
 Your connected home likely includes a wireless network, or Wi-Fi, that allows you to connect devices to the internet.
 Securing your home office starts here.
 Your Wi-Fi access point controls your wireless network and most likely came with a default administrator username and password.
 Once your access point is configured, be sure to change the password and, if possible, the default username as well.
 Next, change the default name of your wireless network, or service set identifier (SSID), ideally selecting a name unconnected to your address or family name.

 - Optimize encryption.
 Use the strongest encryption possible to configure your wireless network and avoid using older forms of encryption, such as wired equivalent privacy (WEP).
 If you are unsure of the type of encryption being used on your network, check the settings on your device and/or consult the manual for your wireless router.
 Again, don’t forget to choose a strong password or passphrase to access to your wireless network.

 - Secure all devices.
 Once your network is secure, it’s time to secure the devices connected to it.
 This can include not only your computer, but also smart TVs, gaming consoles, and “internet of things” devices such as thermostats, doorbells, baby monitors, and even light fixtures.
 Once you have an inventory of connected devices, check that each has a strong, unique password.
 Some default passwords can be accessed through a simple internet search, so you’ll want to complete the simple process of setting your own.
 Consider a password manager to help you keep track of passwords on all your personally owned devices.